VorTECHsa/adt-technical-challenge/readme.md

 Please ensure that you can **run the app and are prepared to make changes during the session**.
 Double-check that your environment is set up correctly and that the app runs as expected to avoid any delays.
 If you have any questions, do not hesitate to ask.

-This will be a React and TypeScript interview, so be ready to discuss key concepts such as asynchronous programming, re-renders, state management, caching strategies, data types, loops, and best practices for performance optimization.
-You may also be asked about handling side effects, component lifecycle, and integrating external APIs.
+This will be a **React and TypeScript** interview, so be ready to discuss key concepts in both React and TypeScript, as well as more questions covering more general (language-agnostic) aspects of front-end and back-end applications.
 Be prepared to explain your thought process and reasoning behind your implementations.

 ## Development setup